MannyRoth/NBA_MVP-Predictor/README.md

 The Data alone predicted Giannis winning but after adding in the amount of Tweets the had both #NBAMVP and the players name it showed that Nikola Jokic was much more favored by the public as a whole and in the end, as my model also showed, Jokic won the award.

+## Lessons Learned

+* How to create a predictive model
+* Scraping Data
+* Index an API and leverage on documentation
+* Jupyter Notebook

+My greatest lesson learned from this project is how to use data and find to articulate and test an idea that I have had for a long time.
+This project started my journey into this field and through it I can begin to see the lense Software Engineering can give you to show people how to see the world in a more accurate and simple way.